-My recommendation would be to arrive at the beach early, the visibility in the water goes down as people swim throughout the day and stir up the sand.
-I would recommend not going through a guided tour and arriving at the beaches early for your best chances to see some turtles.
-If you decide to go the tour route, check out this one below.
+My recommendation would be to arrive at the beach early because the visibility in the water goes down as people swim throughout the day and stir up the sand.
+If you aren’t going through a guided tour, arriving at the beaches early are your best chance to see some turtles.

 Adventure Guide: 4 Days in Tulum

 Along the Caribbean coast, the town of Tulum offers seaside Mayan ruins to explore, sandy beaches for relaxing, and undersea caves for diving.
-September is the birth month of my favorite travel partner Logan.
-He earned his PADI Diving Certification a couple of months before his birthday so that he could dive the cenotes in Mexico.
+Logan earned his PADI Diving Certification a couple of months before his birthday so that he could dive the cenotes in Mexico.